 Observers and Invitees

-Any individual (who is not a Member) may attend a meeting of the Modification Panel as an observer on behalf of a User, Transporter, Independent Gas Transporter or a Non-Code Party and may participate in the business of the meeting unless the Panel Chairman determines otherwise.
+Any individual (who is not a Member) may attend a meeting of the Modification Panel as an observer on behalf of a User, Transporter, Independent Gas Transporter, the CDSP or a Non-Code Party and may participate in the business of the meeting unless the Panel Chairperson determines otherwise.

 The Modification Panel may, from time to time, determine to invite any individual to attend all or part of a meeting of the Modification Panel.